 It is not necessary to embalm a body for cremation and refrigerated storage is used to preserve the body until the cremation is performed.
 The funeral home will generally store the body for up to 5 days in refrigerated storage at no extra charge.
 If the cremation does not go ahead within 5 days, an additional fee for storage may be incurred.

 What can we do with the cremated remains?

 Cremation offers some greater flexibility in what you can do with the cremated remains once you have them returned.
 You can, of course, inter them in a grave plot or niche.
 However, you can choose to store them in an urn at home or scatter the cremated remains.
-There are also options such as having cremation artifacts made from cremated remains such as cremation diamonds, glass jewelry, bird baths and paintings.
-Visit our section on Memorialization to read more about what you can do with cremated remains.
+There are also options such as having cremation artifacts made from cremated remains such as cremation diamonds, glass jewelry, birdbaths, and paintings.

 Preplanning an affordable cremation service